obrienmikej/aws-glacier/README.md

 # Overview
-How to Delete AWS Glacier Vaults
+How to Delete AWS Glacier Vaults.

 ## Step 1 initiate-job
 Run a job to get the inventory of the vault.
 This will create a job that collects required information about the vault.